Skip to Content

 A cluster of jack o'lantern mushrooms growing in a lawn.

-The jack o’lantern mushroom is a large, orange fungus that is usually found with multiple caps.
+The jack o’lantern mushroom is a large, orange poisonous fungi that is usually found with multiple caps.

 When freshly picked, these mushrooms have a green bioluminescence around the gills.